11 Days in Morocco

 David H wrote a review ( April 2019 )

-11 days Imperial Cities from North to the South of Morocco
+11 days in Morocco to Imperial Cities and Sahara desert from North to the South of Morocco

 Morocco was my first country after the blockade, and it was definitely the right choice!
 A colorful, delicious, and smiling country with the best service from Marrakech Tour Company.
 The entire time we were relaxed and safe, having a new experience every day.
 My best recommendations.